 Safe Routes + Walking Tuesdays = Healthy Kids (PDF)

-With the help of Statewide Health Improvement Program, Fairmont’s Safe Routes to School program has become a staple of Fairmont students’ school day.
+With the help of SHIP, Fairmont’s Safe Routes to School program has become a staple of Fairmont students’ school day.

 The school bus that runs on sneakers and snow boots in Minneapolis (PDF)